 - Student privacy

 - Title VII of the Civil Rights Act

 - Unitary status and redistricting issues related to the Voting Rights Act

 For more than 40 years, members of our education team have tackled the thorniest issues facing educational institutions, including defending school districts and other public entities in §1983 actions and handling unitary status hearings in federal desegregation cases to remove school districts from court supervision.
 Our lawyers have argued cases before Circuit Courts of Appeals and have taken education cases to the United States Supreme Court.

-Our education law attorneys hold leadership positions in national and local organizations in the education field and speak on issues of school administration and education law to audiences throughout the United States.
+Our education law attorneys hold leadership positions in national, state, and local organizations in the education field and speak on issues of school administration and education law to audiences throughout the United States.